emmanuelsdias/web-app-dev/README.md

 ### Lessons learned

 Throughout the project, I learned how to use the canvas from HTML, handling multiple canvases and overlaying them.
 Also, listeners were studied to properly handle the user interaction with the game.
 Finally, it was a great way to learn mobile stuff such as handling multiple touches and blocking unwanted actions (scrolls, double-taps and pinch zoom).

+## DOM Tree

+This project involved creating a DOM (Document Object Model) tree editor using JQuery.
+The primary goal was to provide a user-friendly interface for manipulating elements within a DOM tree.
+The user should be able to select the tree nodes, changing their colors upon selection.
+Finally, they should be able to add, edit or remove an element.

+### Development process

+### Lessons learned